SAP/spartacus-docs/_pages/telco/journey-management-serviceability-check-of-spo.md

 ## Feature Enablement

-This feature is enabled through TUA SPA 2.x on top of TUA SPA 3.x.
-The feature is enabled for the customers via a banner, which advertises a 5G Internet plan, as well as on the **Add to Cart** component for other product offerings, which require a serviceability check as per the journey checklist configuration.
+This feature is enabled via banner, as well as on the **Add to Cart** component for other product offerings, which require a serviceability check as per the journey checklist configuration.

 <p align="center"><img src="{{ site.baseurl }}/assets/images/telco/banner.png"></p>